 In May 2005, Ruth Slenczynska culminated her 80th birthday year public performances with a "final" three-concerto program with the Huntsville Symphony Orchestra.
 There she performed the Liszt piano concerto #1, Chopin's piano concerto #2, and Tchaikovsky's Piano Concerto #1 to an enthusiastic capacity audience.

 Although not giving large public piano concerts any more, Ruth Slenczynska maintains an active musical life.
 She teaches private students in New York City, gives master classes, and acts as a juror for various piano competitions.
 Ruth shared insights of her teaching philosophy with her former student, Karen Tobias, in the article, " Madam Ruth," ( Clavier, April 2007).
-Recently the pianist returned to Southern Illinois University Edwardsville on September 24, 2010 when she performed on the Music Department's new Steinway concert grand, which is dedicated in her husband's memory.
+The pianist returned to Southern Illinois University Edwardsville on September 24, 2010 when she performed on the Music Department's new Steinway concert grand, which is dedicated in her husband's memory.
 The next day, Ms. Slenczynska recounted her memorable experiences of notable musicians and world leaders.
 Two weeks later, she gave a recital and an auto-biographical lecture at San José State University.
 In December, she returned to California for a performance at the Pacific Musical Society Centennial Gala at the Fairmount Hotel in San Francisco.